Opentrons/ot3-firmware/README.md

 And then run all the lines before the error to see what is causing the problem.

 ## Common
-The common directory will hold code that should be shared amongst all peripherial systems.
+The common directory will hold code that should be shared amongst all peripheral systems.

 ## Pipettes
-This is the top-level directory for running the pipette perihperal system.
+This is the top-level directory for running the pipette peripheral system.
 Eventually, we will most likely have separate directories for different applications on the pipettes.